 The school is known locally and nationally for its award-winning teaching, research-based methods, outreach to teachers across the United States, relationships of trust between faculty and parents, respect for children, and program that engages students, challenges them, and prepares them for life beyond CTL.

 Our graduates include eight high school valedictorians and salutatorians.
-They excel at local secondary schools as well as Cheverus, Catherine McAuley, the Maine School of Science and Mathematics, North Yarmouth Academy, Phillips Andover, Phillips Exeter, Putney, St. George’s, Walnut Hill, and Waynflete.
-So far, 97% of CTL alums have matriculated to colleges and universities, including Amherst, Bates, Bowdoin, Carleton, Colby, Cornell, Dartmouth, George Washington University, Hamilton, Harvard, Haverford, Kenyon, McGill, Middlebury, Mount Holyoke, RPI, Stanford, Tufts, University of Chicago, and UMO’s Honors Program.
+They excel at local secondary schools as well as Cheverus, Catherine McAuley, the Maine School of Science and Mathematics, Middlesex, North Yarmouth Academy, Phillips Andover, Phillips Exeter, Putney, St. George’s, Walnut Hill, and Waynflete.
+So far, 97% of CTL alums have matriculated to colleges and universities, including Amherst, Bates, Bard, Bowdoin, Carleton, Colby, Cornell, Dartmouth, George Washington University, Hamilton, Harvard, Haverford, Kenyon, McGill, Middlebury, Mount Holyoke, RPI, Stanford, Tufts, University of Chicago, and UMO’s Honors Program.

 Why are CTL Graduates So Successful?

 - small class sizes (16-18 students, with just 8-9 in kindergarten)

 - an outstanding faculty of dedicated professionals whose every decision is based on knowledge of and love for their students

 - a community where every child is known, accepted, and respected—where the social rule “You can’t say you can’t play” prevents bullying and exclusion

 - a full-day kindergarten program focused on helping children feel secure and competent as they learn the essentials of writing, reading, and math and bond with a teacher and classmates

 - smooth transitions between grades and teachers, thanks to a faculty that’s on the same page about methods for teaching and being with children